flame-engine/flame/doc/effects.md

   provided [curve](https://api.flutter.dev/flutter/animation/Curves-class.html).

-- **`reverseDuration`** -- if provided, adds an additional step to the controller: after the effect has had grown from 0 to 100% over the `duration` seconds, it will then grow back from 100% to 0 over the `reverseDuration` seconds.
+- **`reverseDuration`** -- if provided, adds an additional step to the controller: after the effect has grown from 0 to 100% over the `duration` seconds, it will then go backwards from 100% to 0 over the `reverseDuration` seconds.
 In addition, the effect will complete at progress level of 0 (normally the effect completes at progress 1).